 If you’re new to the world of disability-specific vehicles, read our article on the differences between wheelchair accessible vehicles and converted cars.
 These vehicles make is easier to go to places like the store, the doctor’s office, visit friends and family, go on holidays and more.
 It gives you more freedom and independence in your daily life, which as you know is really important for your happiness and well-being.

-When writing your checklist, there are a few things important things to keep in mind…
+When looking to buy a wheelchair accessible vehicle or converted car, there are a few things important things to keep in mind…

 This is one of the first things to think about when looking to purchase.
 If it’s hard for you to access your car, travelling can become difficult and unenjoyable.